 Tips for Choosing a Safe & Effective Air Cleaner

 There are many factors to consider when choosing an air cleaner, including type, cost, room size, noise, weight and energy use.
-Regional Asthma Management and Prevention (RAMP), a project of the Public Health Institute, in partnership with Gina Solomon, Chief of the Division of Occupational, Environmental and Climate Medicine at University of California, San Francisco developed guidance to help consumers select an air cleaner that’s best for them.
+The American Lung Association has guidance to help consumers select an air cleaner that’s best for them.
 When choosing an air cleaner:

 1. Make sure the air cleaner is a mechanical air cleaner.
-Mechanical air cleaners are safe and effectively filter out particles using High-Efficiency Particulate Air (HEPA) or similar filters.
-Electronic air cleaners, on the other hand, rely on technologies that can produce ozone or other byproducts harmful to health.
+Mechanical air cleaners are safe and effectively filter out particles using High-Efficiency Particulate Air (HEPA) filters.

 2. Check to see if the air cleaner is CARB-certified.
 Even if you don’t live in California, your healthiest choice will likely be an air cleaner certified by the California Air Resources Board (CARB).
 You can check the list of CARB-certified air cleaners here.